uccser/cs-field-guide/csfieldguide/chapters/content/en/big-data/sections/the-three-vs.md

 Every time you scroll through Facebook, that is generating data.
 In September 2018, Facebook had an average of 1.49 billion active users each day.
 Some of those users would have posted photos, liked posts, played games, sent messages, shared life events, etc.
-All of this is generating data, which is recorded as it happens, and needs to be processed just as quickly as it is created in order for Facebook to see trends.
+All of this is generating data, which is recorded as it happens, and needs to be processed just as quickly as it is created in order for Facebook to keep its services running, and to see trends.
 Imagine all of a sudden there was no activity coming from Australasia.
 That is likely to indicate an issue with their system in this part of the world, and Facebook needs to know about that immediately in order to diagnose and fix the problem.